 1.3 Web analysis with Google Analytics

-This website uses Google Analytics, a web analysis service of Google Inc. ("Google").
+In case you declare your consent through our "Cookie Banner" this website uses Google Analytics, a web analysis service of Google Inc. ("Google").
 Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
 IP anonymization is activated for this website, meaning Google will shorten your IP address within the European Union or in another contracting state to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.

 Google will use this information as a processor according to Art.
 28 GDPR to evaluate your use of the website, to compile reports on the website activities and to provide the website’s operator with further services connected with the use of the website and the internet.
 The IP address transmitted by your browser in the context of Google Analytics is not merged with other Google data.
 Google may use anonymous data for maintenance and development purposes.